-Iliotibial band syndrome is inflammation and pain on the outer side of the knee.
-The iliotibial band is a layer of connective tissue on the outside of the thigh.
-It connects a muscle near the outer side of your hip to the outer side of your upper shin bone (tibia) in your lower leg.
+Iliotibial band syndrome is swelling, irritation, and pain on the outer side of the knee.
+The iliotibial band is a layer of tissue on the outside of the thigh.
+It connects a muscle in your hip to the shinbone in your lower leg.

 What is the cause?

-Iliotibial band syndrome happens when the iliotibial band gets irritated from rubbing over the bump of the thigh bone near the knee.
-This most often happens when you are running.
+The iliotibial band can get irritated from rubbing over the end of the thighbone near the knee.
+This happens most often from running or cycling.

 This problem may happen because you:

-- have tight muscles in your hip, pelvis, or leg
+- Have tight muscles in your hip or leg

 What are the symptoms?